Apple’s released an iOS 14.1 update and the milestone upgrade brings new features and bug fixes for lingering iOS 14 problems.

 - Your environmental sound levels data or headphone audio levels data from Apple Watch is missing in the Health app on iPhone.

-In order to fix these problems, you’ll want to follow the steps Apple outlines in this guide.
+In order to fix these problems right now, you’ll want to follow the steps Apple outlines in this guide.
+Apple’s also fixed these in its upcoming iOS 14.2 update.

 - Fully unlocked and compatible with any carrier of choice (e.g. AT&T, T-Mobile, Sprint, Verizon, US-Cellular, Cricket, Metro, etc.).